Filing for AY 2024-25 is coming soon

 • You must disclose your assets at cost.
 Also, you can include any cost of improvement incurred on the asset.

-• Non-residents and not ordinarily resident individuals must provide details of their assets situated in India.
+• Non-residents and not ordinarily resident individuals having income above 50 lakhs need to provide details of their assets situated only in India.

 • Jewellery includes ornaments made of gold, silver, platinum, any other precious metal, or an alloy made of one or more of such precious metals.
 It may or may not contain precious or semi-precious stones.